-On completion of this module, students will be able to:
+On completion of this module, students should be able to:

-- 1. demonstrate that they can cope at very basic level in face-to-face exchanges in Russian, for example: meeting and greeting, giving personal information, introducing self and others, functioning in commonplace situations. - 2. extract specific information from short texts (i.e:literaries, newspapers, advertisements); - 3. translate specific information from short texts (i.e:literaries, newspapers, advertisements); - 4. write very basic Russian, with a very basic linguistic accuracy.
+- 1. Demonstrate further that they can cope at very basic level in face-to-face exchanges in Russian, for example: meeting and greeting, giving personal information, introducing self and others, functioning in commonplace situations. - 2.
+Extract additional information from short texts (i.e: literaries, newspapers, advertisements); - 3.
+Translate extra information from short texts (i.e:literaries, newspapers, advertisements); - 4.
+Strengthen their writing, with a very basic linguistic accuracy.